 All in all, it was a debut that would have made a Bond villain proud.
 His ability to evade the Grim Reaper even earned him a cool supervillain name, because like the legendary Phoenix, he rose from the ashes time and again.

-While a complete cataloging of his misdeeds would take longer than any of us have, suffice it to say they ranged from your typical soap crimes like blackmail, smuggling and the occasional murder to brainwashing and replacing rivals with doppelgängers… you know, the kind of behavior that earns you a place in the Evil League of Evil.
-At the beating, black heart of his origin story was a family feud which had pitted the DiMera and Brady clans against one another long before viewers had met either clan.
+While a complete cataloging of his misdeeds would take longer than any of us have, suffice it to say that they ranged from your typical soap crimes like blackmail, smuggling and the occasional murder to brainwashing and replacing rivals with doppelgängers… you know, the kind of behavior that earns you a place in the Evil League of Evil.
+At the beating, black heart of his origin story was a family feud which had pitted the DiMera and Brady clans against one another long before viewers had met any of ’em.

 Still, Stefano wasn’t all bad.
-He valued his kinfolk above all… which was important, given that his family tree included at least eight biological children, not to mention an assortment of young people whom he either adopted or raised as if they were his own.
-Perhaps as a way of guaranteeing that he would always be the dominant figure in the lives of his children, their mothers were practically disposable.
-Often, his offspring were were byproducts of schemes which involved seduction as a means to an end.
+He valued his kinfolk above all others… which was important, given that his family tree included at least eight biological children, not to mention an assortment of young people whom he either adopted or raised as if they were his own.
+Perhaps as a way of guaranteeing that he would always be the dominant figure in the lives of his offspring, their mothers were practically disposable.
+Often, his kids were byproducts of schemes which involved seduction as a means to an end.

 Stefano always had a soft spot in his heart for lookalikes.
 He first brought “nephew” André to town because he needed someone as ruthless as himself to back him up.
 Tony wasn’t cutting it, so he had André’s face reconstructed to look like Tony’s, thus allowing him to impersonate his “cousin” whenever the need arose.
 And if that meant Tony had to occasionally be locked in a dungeon so as not to spoil the fun, so be it.